microsoft/azure_arc/azure_arc_servers_jumpstart/docs/local_vagrant_ubuntu.md

     * Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads).

         - If you are an OSX user, simply run ```brew cask install virtualbox```
-        - If you are a Windows user, you can use a the [Chocolatey package](https://chocolatey.org/packages/virtualbox)
+        - If you are a Windows user, you can use the [Chocolatey package](https://chocolatey.org/packages/virtualbox)
         - If you are a Linux user, all package installation methods can be found [here](https://www.virtualbox.org/wiki/Linux_Downloads)

     * Install [Vagrant](https://www.vagrantup.com/docs/installation/)

         - If you are an OSX user, simply run ```brew cask install vagrant```
-        - If you are a Windows user, you can use a the [Chocolatey package](https://chocolatey.org/packages/vagrant)
+        - If you are a Windows user, you can use the [Chocolatey package](https://chocolatey.org/packages/vagrant)
         - If you are a Linux user, look [here](https://www.vagrantup.com/downloads.html)

 * Create Azure Service Principal (SP)